List of Christian denominations by number of members: Assyrian churches – 0.6 million

-Divisions occurred within the church itself, but by 1830 two unified patriarchates and distinct churches remained: the Assyrian Church of the East and the Chaldean Catholic Church (an Eastern Catholic Church in communion with the Holy See).
-The Ancient Church of the East split from the Assyrian Church of the East in 1968.
-In 2017, the Chaldean Catholic Church had approximately 628,405 members, the Assyrian Church of the East 323,300, while the Ancient Church of the East had 100,000.
+A seventh group is composed of independent Assyrian churches, with roots in Nestorianism.
+Divisions occurred within the Church of the East, especially the schism of 1552, but by 1830 two unified patriarchates and distinct churches remained: the Assyrian Church of the East and the Chaldean Catholic Church (now an Eastern Catholic Church in communion with the Holy See).
+The Assyrian Church of the East experienced a schism in 1964, leading to the organization of the Ancient Church of the East, following modernizing and other measures in the Assyrian Church.